pantsdogreturns/threejsnodejshybrid/README.md

 # spacecity
-node.js three.js cross platform web project
+node.js three.js cross platform web project.
-any code posted here is open source
+any code posted here is open source for other people wanting to create a three.js node.js hybrid, although it doesn't currently work.